ebarbudo/MappingSPSCGRA/README.md

 ## Command line and requirements

 This software tool is developed in Python 3.6.
-The only external requirement is the GraphViz (version 0.13.2) library installed, other libraries will be installed automatically.
-The software tool is executed throught the command line and several arguments need to be specified.
+The only external requirement is the GraphViz (version 0.13.2) library installed.
+Other libraries will be installed automatically.
+The software tool is executed through the command line, and several arguments need to be specified.

 The main arguments are: